-To minimize layoffs, the following menu of labour force adjustment strategies will be considered and whenever reasonably possible, be offered by the Employer are the appropriate time in the employee reduction during periods of funding shortfalls and reductions on the workforce.
+To minimize layoffs, the following menu of labour force adjustment strategies will be considered and whenever reasonably possible, be offered by the Employer at the appropriate time in the employee reduction during periods of funding shortfalls and reductions on the workforce.

-- (1) Job sharing; - (2) Reduced hours of work through partial leaves;
+- (1) job sharing; - (2) reduced hours of work through partial leaves;

-(3) Transfers to other areas within the bargaining unit subject to available work and meeting qualifications, with minimal training required;
+(3) transfers to other areas within the bargaining unit subject to available work and meeting qualifications, with minimal training required;

-(4) Unpaid leaves of absence for use to seek alternative employment, retirement adjustment, retraining as per Canadian Labour Code provisions;
+(4) unpaid leaves of absence for use to seek alternative employment, retirement adjustment, retraining as per Canadian Labour Code provisions;

-(5) Voluntary severance;
+(5) voluntary severance;

-(6) Purchasing of past pensionable service.
+(6) purchasing of past pensionable service.
 If permissible the Employer will match a minimum of three year's contribution to the Pension plan where than employee opts for early retirement;

-- (7) Early retirement incentives; - (8) Agreed secondment (to another agency, or other department of Haisla Nation Council); - (9) Retraining; - (10) Continuation of health and welfare benefits; - (11) Combinations and variation of all of the above;
+- (7) early retirement incentives; - (8) agreed secondment (to another agency, or other department of Haisla Nation Council); - (9) retraining; - (10) continuation of health and welfare benefits; - (11) combinations and variation of all of the above;

-(12) Increase seniority recall provisions to two years when the layoff is a result of labour force adjustment (funding issues);
+(12) increase seniority recall provisions to two years when the layoff is a result of labour force adjustment (funding issues); and

-(13) Any other mutually agreed upon alternatives.
+(13) any other mutually agreed upon alternatives.